Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 **Option 2: Build everything**

 All repositories that form the Kurento Media Server codebase are prepared to be packaged with Debian packaging tools.
-As such, their build dependencies are written in the ``Build-Depends`` list of the ``debian/control`` file.

-For each of the projects, you should read that file, and make sure the listed dependencies are installed in your system.
-This can be automated with ``mk-build-deps`` (which is part of the ``devscripts`` package):
+For every one of the fork libraries and modules of Kurento, you should have a look at its ``debian/control`` file, and make sure the dependencies listed in ``Build-Depends`` are installed in your system.
+This can be automated with ``mk-build-deps`` (which is part of the ``devscripts`` package).

+For example, to build the Kurento *core* module:

 .. code-block:: shell

    sudo apt-get update ; sudo apt-get install --no-install-recommends \
-       devscripts
+       devscripts equivs

+   cd server/module-core/

+   # Get DISTRIB_* env vars.
+   source /etc/upstream-release/lsb-release 2>/dev/null || source /etc/lsb-release

    sudo apt-get update ; sudo mk-build-deps --install --remove \
-       --tool="apt-get -o Debug::pkgProblemResolver=yes --no-install-recommends --no-remove" \
+       --tool="apt-get -o Debug::pkgProblemResolver=yes --target-release 'a=${DISTRIB_CODENAME}-backports' --no-install-recommends --no-remove" \
-       debian/control
+       ./debian/control